R2Northstar/ModdingDocs/docs/source/guides/publishing.rst

 If you want to create a Github repository for your mod, you can use a `template <https://github.com/GreenTF/NSModTemplate>`_ that automatically packages and uploads your mod to Thunderstore when you create a Github release of your mod.

 Github only supports files smaller than 100mb without using `git-lfs <https://git-lfs.github.com/>`_.
-Using git-lfs isn't recommended, you should use scripts that split your assets like in this `template <https://github.com/uniboi/NSModTemplate>`_
+Using git-lfs isn't recommended.
+Instead you should use scripts that split your assets like in this `template <https://github.com/uniboi/NSModTemplate>`_